 Urban Potential Laboratories (UP Labs)

-UP Labs will launch a pilot cohort of learners who will prepare for jobs in the health care industry in Spring 2019.
+In its first year, UP Labs will prepare learners for jobs in the health care industry.
 Each learning lab session will focus on one of the following program components:

 - Academic: Courses in basic skills, some may qualify for college credit

 - Emotional Intelligence: soft-skills and professional skills development

 - 18 years or older

 - Less than a Bachelor's Degree